vatnz-dev/sops/docs/enroute/BAY.md

 BAY shall give ARO a **10 minute warning** of an aircrafts crossing of the FIR boundary.

-### NAK
+### OHA

-BAY shall ensure any aircraft crossing into NAK have been cleared to their RFL.
+BAY shall ensure any aircraft crossing into OHA have been cleared to their RFL.

-BAY shall issue STARs to aircraft bound for NZPM and NZOH with coordination, and may descend NAK-bound aircraft to `FL200` without coordination.
+BAY shall issue STARs to aircraft bound for NZPM and NZOH with coordination, and may descend OHA-bound aircraft to `FL190` without coordination.

 ### RAN